ekstdo/keyboard-color-combo/README.md

 # logitech-color-combo
-A script with which you can easily display all matching key combinations on your RGB keyboard
+A script which allows you to easily display all matching key combinations on your RGB keyboard.

 ## Compatible Keyboards
 The script ist currently using [g810-led](https://github.com/MatMoul/g810-led) to control the LEDs of following Keyboards: